Putting the “Horror” in “Horrorible”

-Several museums on the list have seasonal events and many more are only open during certain times of the year.
-This one may be the most specialized – it’s only open during weekends in October.
-And yet, they claim that 2006 is the 40th year of existence.
+Several museums in Connecticut are only open during certain times of the year.
+This one is one of the most specialized, as it’s only open during weekends in October.
+The museum is considered the longest running exhibit of its kind in the country.
 I’m sure that’s true on some level, but after reading their website and visiting their museum, I can’t say I trust them all that much.
 Why?
 Let me count the ways…

-[The site linked above is through the Wayback machine.
-It appears that they finally caught on that certain claims and exagerrations on that site were ripe for jerks like me to pick at.
+(The site linked above is through the Wayback machine.
+It appears that they finally caught on that certain claims and exaggerations on that site were ripe for jerks like me to pick at.
 Oh, I still will… but some visuals are lacking.
 Like above, you have to scroll down a pace to see the building they were planning to move into in 2003.
 And 2004.
 And 2006.
-And…]
+And…)

 Or maybe not.
-We drove through some unknown territory across the northern edges of New Britain and Plainville to a part of Bristol I didn’t know existed – the nice part.
+We drove through some unknown territory across the northern edges of New Britain and Plainville to a suburban part of Bristol I didn’t know existed.
 We parked on Battle Street with maybe 30 other cars and made our way through the chilly autumn air to the entrance.
-There was a line of maybe 40 people ahead of us so we smiled and thought, “Ha!
+There was a line of maybe 40 people ahead of us so we smiled and thought, “Nice!
 Crowds = Good.”

 We passed the little trailer with a sparse collection of heads and posters from famous movies.
 It didn’t look all that impressive so we joined the line and began the wait.
 Ah, yes… The Wait.
 The museum’s owner, Cortlandt Hull, was kind enough to have an old Abbott and Costello movie reel going on a sheet hanging from his house’s gutter.
-How cute.
-[Aside: There was an actor in the movie named Reginald Denny.
-When Ed and I were in LA last month taking in the “Walk of Fame,” we thought it odd that the guy who got hit in the head with a brick during the LA OJ riots got a star.
-Now we know better.]
+How fun.

 After 90 minutes of The Wait, I just had to call home to tell Hoang what was going on.
 “Baby?
 Hi, it’s me.
 I’m standing in line.
 Outside.
 I’m freezing.
 I just don’t understand this!”
 That was the prevailing thought for both of us – we just didn’t get it.
 “Man,” we thought, “this place must be awesome!”
 After a bit more of The Wait, I noticed that the museum was only allowing groups of two (or three, max) in at a time.